 Makes one sandwich

-2 slices sourdough or ciabatta bread, cut 1/2-inch thick
+2 slices sourdough or ciabatta bread, 1/2-inch thick

 Salted butter, softened

-2 ounces coarsely grated cheese, such as aged Havarti or sharp Cheddar
+2 ounces sliced aged hard cheese, such as sharp Cheddar or Gouda

 2 tablespoons Apple Chile Chutney (recipe below)

 Butter one side of each bread slice.
 Heat a skillet over medium heat.
 Add one bread slice to the skillet, butter-side down.
-Mound the cheese evenly over the bread.
-Cover the pan and cook until the cheese is mostly melted, about 3 minutes.
-Place a layer of onion over the cheese, then top with apple slices and kale leaves.
-Spread 1 to 2 spoonfuls of chutney over the kale, but not entirely to the edges.
-Place the second bread slice over the chutney, butter side up.
+Lay the cheese over the bread.
+Cover the pan and cook until the cheese is mostly melted, 2 to 3 minutes.
+Place the arugula over the cheese.
+Spoon the chutney over the arugula.
+Spread the mustard over the unbuttered side of the second bread slice.
+Place the bread, mustard-side down, over the sandwich.
 Using a spatula, carefully flip the sandwich and gently press down.
-Cover the skillet and cook until the cheese is thoroughly melted and the bread is golden brown, 1 to 2 minutes.
-Transfer to a plate and cut in half.
-Eat immediately.
+Cover the skillet and cook until the cheese is thoroughly melted and the bread is golden brown, 2 to 3 more minutes.
+Transfer to a plate, cut in half, and serve.